spotlightpa/poor-richard/content/news/2022-11-17-SPLMILBUNION.md

 Asked to make the case for more unions in baseball, Rosenblum-Larson was unequivocal.

 “Baseball players are a perfect example of a group of people who have immense and unique talent.
 And people are making money off that talent, and the players themselves are not seeing any of that money,” he said.
 “They deserve to be compensated fairly, and they haven’t since the beginning of minor league baseball.”

-If you or someone you know has insight on working conditions in independent league baseball — the Atlantic League, Frontier League, or elsewhere — we want to hear from you.
-Reach out to reporter Colin Deppen <a href="mailto:cdeppen@spotlightpa.org">here</a>.

 <script src="https://www.spotlightpa.org/embed.js" async></script><div data-spl-embed-version="1" data-spl-src="https://www.spotlightpa.org/embeds/tips/?tip_text=Do%20you%20have%20a%20tip%20about%20minor%20league%20baseball%20that%20Defector%20and%20Spotlight%20PA%20should%20investigate%3F%20Tell%20us."></div>